-Do NOT Put These Materials or Chemicals on Your Zuri Deck in Maryland and Virginia
+Do NOT Put These Materials or Chemicals on Your Zuri Deck

 Zuri decking is a highly durable, highly scratch resistant, and highly fade-resistant decking.
 However, there are some items you need to keep off your Zuri deck in Maryland to keep it looking its best.
 This primarily concerns anything with plasticizers, which can release gases that leach into the premium decking and cause cloudy blemishes.
 With a minimal amount of care and attention to what gets used on and around the decking, though, this issue is easy to avoid.

 This is an additive that increases the plasticity of a given item.
 It’s common, for example, in products that contain malleable rubber.

 When the ambient temperature heats and cools, items containing plasticizers release a gas.
 This is the cause for phenomena like new car smell.
 That gas can actually leach into low-maintenance deck boards and create a fogginess or blemish within those boards.